Free Summer Activity Guide

 - Conversely, the following are exempt: float tubes, air mattresses, water toys and single-chambered inner tubes.

 - This isn’t entirely free—you’ll need to shell out for an inner tube or other type of flotation device (if you don’t already have one).
 However, various flotation toys can be had at the box stores for relatively cheap, and Les Schwab sells a heavier-duty inner tube for $20+.
 On the plus side, you can use this over and over throughout the summer, so it’s money well spent if you get out on the river a lot.
-You’ll still have to provide the air—or cough up a quarter or two at a gas station for it.
+You’ll still have to provide the air—or cough up a few quarters at a gas station for it.

 - Bicycling/mountain biking.
 C’mon, everyone has a bike, right?
 Bend is a really bike-friendly town: not only is it nice to ride around the town itself (downtown, “old town,” and the westside in particular), but there’s a multitude of choices for trails and bike routes if you have a mountain bike.
 The Deschutes River Trail ($5 Day Pass), Phil’s Trail (free), and the Swampy Lakes Loop (free) are just a few examples.
 Want more local biking resources?
 Visit Bend has a cycling guide, and Trails.com has an interactive map of mountain bike trails.